Pontelaff/snn_event_pipeline/testing/layer_comp.md

 Problems:
 - Adding time information to iterative spike batches might be inaccurate
 - Rec layers are missing inputs from outside their kernel window
+  - Spikes outside of the kernel widndows might lead to recurrent spikes inside the kernel window
 - Weights might need normalisation (recurrent Kernels are dominating input)
+- Using learned thresholds per kernel might improve similarity